charliewatson1504/CI_PP3_Ironworks/README.md

 The BMI calculation allows you to enter your weight and height and it will return your score.
 Only the score is provided and no interpretation of what that score means is given.
 This is for calculation purposes only.
 Once done it will provide you with 2 options:
 - booked sessions - takes you to view the sessions you have booked.
 - book - takes you to the part of the system where you can book a session with one of the trainers.
+[Section 4](#4-book)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 ## 7. View staff session (Staff Account)

 <details><summary>Screenshot of staff sessions screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-8.png"></details>

 When you login with a staff account you can view booked sessions or add a new session.
 By selecting view booked sessions it will show you a list of the sessions you have made available and if any of the dates have been booked it will show the name of the person who has booked that session.
 At the end it gives you 2 options:
 - add a new session - this allows a staff member to make a new date available for people to book.
+[Section 8](#)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 ## 8. Add a new session (Staff Account)

 <details><summary>Screenshot of add a new session screen</summary><img src="https://github.com/charliewatson1504/CI_PP3_Ironworks/blob/main/docs/user-manual/user-manual-9.png"></details>

 The second option in a staff account is being able to make an additional date available.
 The system will ask you for the date that you would like to add.
 Once it has check that this date is not currently in use it will add it and users will be able to book that session.
 After that has completed you are given 2 options:
 - view scheduled sessions - takes the user to view their sessions.
+[Section 7](#)
 - exit - takes user back to welcome screen.
-[Section 1](#welcome-screen)
+[Section 1](#1-welcome-screen)

 # Technical Design